 Aggregation approach

-• Seagrass Water Framework Directive classification results for coastal water bodies from the 2015 River Basin Management Plans were collated at the survey level from the UK Water Framework Directive monitoring authorities.
-The percentage cover of assessed seagrass beds at each Water Framework Directive ecological status class were calculated within each UK Regional Sea.
+• Seagrass WER classification results for coastal water bodies from the 2021 Cycle Three RBMPs were collated at the survey level from the UK WER monitoring authorities.
+The percentage cover of assessed seagrass beds at each WER ecological status class were calculated within each Regional Sea.
+The assessments use data derived WER classification results for use in the WER Cycle Three RBMP and exclude those rolled forwards from previous classifications.

-• Seagrass beds categorised as ‘Bad’, ‘Poor’ or ‘Moderate’ ecological status under the Water Framework Directive were categorised as being below the indicator quality target, with those at ‘Good’ or ‘High’ ecological status categorised as being above the indicator quality target.
+• Seagrass beds categorised as ‘Bad’, ‘Poor’ or ‘Moderate’ ecological status under WER were categorised as being below the indicator quality target, with those at ‘Good’ or ‘High’ ecological status categorised as being above the indicator quality target.

-• The final UK Regional Sea assessment is calculated using the total percentage of saltmarsh extent within all classified water bodies which meets the indicator quality target.
-The overall indicator target is achieved when the extent of classified saltmarsh meeting the quality target is 95% of all classified intertidal seagrass beds within a UK Regional Sea.
+• The final UK Regional Sea assessment is calculated as the total extent of seagrass beds within all classified water bodies which meets the indicator quality target as a percentage of the maximum recorded seagrass bed extent (based on either historic or recent data).
+The overall indicator target is achieved when the extent of classified seagrass meeting the quality target is 95% of all classified intertidal seagrass beds within a Regional Sea.

 Confidence assessment

-The approach to determining confidence in the UK Regional Sea assessments is based on the extent to which the indicator and associated assessments fulfil certain criteria which impact the extent to which the assessment represents the available habitat relevant to the indicator and the extent to which the indicator can identify the overall effect of the relevant pressures along with the confidence in the assessment result being above/below the indicator target.
+The approach to determining confidence in the Regional Sea assessments is based on the extent to which the indicator and associated assessments fulfil certain criteria which impact the extent to which the assessment represents the available habitat relevant to the indicator, the extent to which the indicator can identify the overall effect of the relevant pressures and the confidence in the assessment result being above/below the indicator target.
+The confidence assessment method was developed for the 2018 Marine Strategy assessments.
+Confidence thresholds were arbitrarily set based on an equal division of the range of values for each criterion.
 Details of the criteria are provided in Table 1.
-The overall confidence assessment is based on the lowest extent to which the criteria are fulfilled (one-out-all-out).

-Table 1.
-Confidence assessment criteria for the UK Regional Sea Water Framework Directive intertidal seagrass indicator assessments.
+Table 1: Confidence assessment criteria for the UK Regional Sea WER intertidal seagrass indicator assessments.

 Low